raspberrypilearning/sense-hat-pong/worksheet.md

 		sense.set_pixel(ball_position[0],ball_position[1],0,0,255)
 	```

-1. Now run the program again, to see if it bounces (make sure to get the bat into position).
+1. Now run the program again, to see if the ball bounces (make sure to get the bat into position).

-1. The last part for this section, will be making the player lose, if the ball falls off the left edge of the matrix, as at the moment, the game just crashes.
+1. The last part for this section will be making the player lose if the ball falls off the left edge of the matrix: at the moment, the game just crashes.
 Firstly you'll need to make the `game_over` variable available to the function, and then change it to `True` if the ball hits the left edge.

 	```python
 	def moveball():